Surname Entry

 Meaning and Origin

-Figueroa is linked to fig trees or fig groves, from Iberian vocabulary connected with figs. As a surname, it usually identified someone from a place named Figueroa or from land known for fig trees.
+Figueroa is linked to fig trees or fig groves, from Iberian vocabulary connected with figs. As a surname, it usually identified someone from a place named Figueroa, from a small estate or parish bearing that name, or from land known locally for fig trees.

 Why the Surname Became So Common